juanborgesv/Game-Design-and-Development/100-Unity-Tips.md

 # 100 Unity Tips!

 The following  tips were given by [Brackeys](https://www.youtube.com/user/Brackeys) on [this video](https://www.youtube.com/watch?v=thA3zv0IoUM).
-If you prefer reading instead of watching the tips, this might what you are looking for.
+If you prefer reading instead of watching the tips, this might be what you are looking for.

 **1. Selection Outline**: Gizmos > Selection Outline